 Section 1: Information Storage – Demands and Evolution

-Section 2: Transforming to a Service Delivery Model – Private/Hybrid Clouds and IT as a Service
+Section 2: Transforming IT − Optimizing IT, Private/Hybrid Clouds and IT as a Service

 Different storage technology elements are being integrated to provide solutions for storing and protecting information.
 Driven by improving the time to deployment, these integrations provide alternatives to the more traditional storage systems available and can be building blocks for cloud environments.
 This section will examine the different types of integrations including definitions of characteristics and the vendor product offerings.
 Virtual SANs and clustered storage are included in these discussions.

 Section 4: Information Storage Technologies

 Developing a strategy for employing solutions for Information Storage requires an understanding of underlying storage technologies.
 This section will delve into the technologies to create a common level of understanding for employing solutions.
 Included in this technology explanation are: